Wishmaster (film): Plot

-The Djinn had been threatening Alex's sister, Shannon (Wendy Benson), so Alex hurries to a party Beaumont invited them to earlier.
+The Djinn threatens Alex's sister, Shannon, so Alex hurries to a party to which Beaumont had invited Alex and Shannon.
 The Djinn follows, again disguised as Nathaniel Demerest.
-Alex tells doorman Johnny Valentine (Tony Todd) to hold the Djinn, as he is trying to kill her; however, the Djinn manipulates Valentine into making a wish "to escape [his routine life]", allowing the Djinn to trap Valentine in a Chinese water torture cell, making his way into the party.
-The Djinn charms Beaumont, who wishes his party would be unforgettable, and thus the Djinn causes artwork to kill Beaumont, the guests, and the security guards called in to help.
-Eventually the Djinn corners the sisters and attempts to scare Alex into making her third wish by trapping Shannon in a burning painting.
+Alex tells doorman Johnny Valentine to hold the Djinn, as he is trying to kill her; however, the Djinn manipulates Valentine into making a wish "to escape his routine life," allowing the Djinn to kill Valentine, making his way into the party.
+The Djinn charms Beaumont, who wishes his party would be unforgettable, and thus the Djinn causes the artwork in his party to come to life and kill Beaumont, the guests, and the security guards called in to help.
+Eventually, the Djinn corners the sisters and attempts to scare Alex into making her third wish by trapping Shannon in a burning painting.

-Alex wishes that Torelli had not been drunk at work two days ago, which the Djinn is forced to grant, but this undoes the events that followed the destruction of the statue and traps the djinn in the fire opal again.
-The now sober Torelli lowers the crate with no problems.
-Alex visits Josh — now alive again — who notices that Alex seems pleased with herself, though she does not explain why.
-Inside the jewel on the statue of Ahura Mazda — now in Beaumont's private collection — the Djinn sits on a throne, waiting to be released.
+Alex, after calming herself so she can focus, wishes that crane operator Mickey Torelli had not been drinking on the job two days ago, which the Djinn is forced to grant.
+This, however, undoes the events that followed the statue's destruction and traps the Djinn in the fire opal once again, as the now-sober Torelli lowers the crate without problems.
+Alex visits Josh, who is now alive again, and notices that Alex seems pleased with herself, though she does not explain why.
+Inside the jewel in the statue of Ahura Mazda, now in Beaumont's private collection, the Djinn sits on a throne, waiting to be released.